Skip to content

 Examples of targeted queries:

-• "Best way to collect employee feedback anonymously"
+• "Best way to pitch brands for collaborations"

 For each of these 22 queries, Responses created a dedicated answer-first page.
 Every page followed the content structure that AI engines prioritize: